opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 In addition to the ongoing IEEE PAR (P3335: Standard for Architecture and Interfaces for Time Card) on this [link](https://standards.ieee.org/ieee/3335/11127/)

-This spec can be accessed using http://www.timingcard.com
+This spec can be accessed using http://www.timingcard.com or http://timecard.ch

 ![Time Card](images/timingcard.png)